Action for Trans Health

-Action for Trans Health are a British advocacy group who campaign to improve access to transgender health care and to make it more democratic.
+Action for Trans Health is a British advocacy group that campaigns to improve access to transgender health care and to make it more democratic.
 Action for Trans Health operates as a loose federation of "chapters", local grassroots trans advocacy groups linked by "the principles of mutual aid, education, and solidarity".
 The national organisation's last solidarity fund round closed in 2021.